Taahirac001/psea_mock_repo/northline commerce/README.md

 | `config/service_map.yml` | How the four services relate |
 | `edge/`, `ops/verify_edge_allowlist.sql` | Retired.
 The merchant admin path moved behind the shared platform gateway; nothing in the order pipeline reads any of it |

-## Orders stuck in `payment_pending`

-The money moved but the order did not.
-That is the drain, not the provider and not `payments-api` — both of those keep logging healthy while it happens.
-`fulfillment/event_drain.py` holds one global cursor and stops at the first event it cannot apply, so a single unappliable event holds up every order behind it and the backlog grows until someone clears the head event.

-Start with `ops/stuck_orders.sql` (query 2 gives you the blocking `seq`), then follow `ops/quarantine_blocking_event.py` — including its step 0, which is there so that clearing the queue does not quietly leave one customer charged for an order that was cancelled.

-Do not "fix" this by making the drain skip events or by turning off `STOP_ON_ERROR`.
-Out-of-order application is what those guards exist to prevent, and it has cost us double fulfilment before.